Nabil

 Commissioner

-I've spent over 32 years inside Multnomah County government.
+Hi, I've lived in District 2 for more than 30 years and spent over 32 inside Multnomah County government.
 I started in the Department of Community Justice, managing parole, probation, and domestic violence caseloads.
 After about a decade, I moved to the Health Department, where I managed medical and behavioral health programs.
 I'm now with the Department of County Human Services, where I work with a great team of more than 60 people across housing stabilization, mental health, addiction services, eviction prevention, and youth services programs.
+I hold a degree in literature and a law degree with a specialization in public administration.

 What does a Multnomah County commissioner do?
 They vote on a $4 billion annual budget covering homeless services, behavioral health, public safety, and eight other county departments serving nearly 800,000 residents.